Northeastern-DS-4200-F19-Staff/In-Class-Programming--D3-Line-Chart/README.md

 var maxPrice = d3.max(data,function(d){return d.price;});  finds the max price and returns it\
 ```

-**Step11**: In your console check whether you can see the 2 max and 1 min value that you defined.
+**Step 11**: In your console check whether you can see the 2 max and 1 min value that you defined.
 If you can then you can later comment out the following commands before proceeding.
 This is for your own assurance that your variable is indeed returning the value that you are asking for.\
 `console.log(maxDate);`\
 `console.log(minDate);`\
 `console.log(maxPrice);`

-**Step12*: Define the width and height for the svg you will use:\
+**Step 12**: Define the width and height for the svg you will use:\
 `var width = //Insert value;`\
 `var height = //Insert value;`\
 `var margin= {\
   bottom://insert value\
  };`

-**Step13**: Define SVG by selecting the body element in the html and then appending the svg in it.
+**Step 13**: Define SVG by selecting the body element in the html and then appending the svg in it.
 Give the svg attributes of width and height and color if you like.
 Then create a variable for groups which we will use during drawing our axes.\
 `var svg = d3.select('body')`\
             `.append('svg')`\
             `.attr('width',width)`\